-After 6 short weeks, the time has come for the final reveal of our Wine Cellar!
+After 6 short weeks, the time has come for the final reveal of our Wine Cellar or Wine Room!
 Wow, the time passed quickly.
 I am thrilled to show you our new space and hope we can inspire you to build your own cellar, wine room, or wine closet.

 MY PARTICIPATION IN THE ONE ROOM CHALLENGE